chasewhitney/antares_code_challenge_3/README.md

 }
 ```

-*Note:* you should be able to test by entering the following in the Input fields:
+*Note:* you should be able to test by entering the following in the Input fields on the page and hitting "Submit":

 - name: "Ice Cream"
 - description: "Cold, yummy, and  belongs in my tummy!"